savashn/ecewo-docs/src/content/docs/docs/handling-requests.md

 }
 ```

-We'll receive a `Success` message and see the body in the terminal:
+We'll receive a `Success` message and see the body in the console:

 ```
 Body: {